JetBrains/guide/site/go/tutorials/bookstore_rest_api/interfaces_crud/index.md

 ```

-Before going ahead make sure to update the `DBClient interface under _database/db.go_.
+Before going ahead make sure to update the `DBClient` interface under `database/db.go`.

 ![dbclient_abstract](./images/dbclient_abstract.png)

-It is also composed of four other interfaces
-Book, Author, Customer, and Review from the
-abstract package.
-This means that the DBClient interface
+This means that the `DBClient` interface
 includes all the methods declared in these four interfaces.
-In other words, a struct that intends to implement DBClient
+In other words, a struct that intends to implement `DBClient`
-should also implement all the methods of Book, Author,Customer,
+should also implement all the methods of book, author,customer,
-and Review interfaces.
+and review interfaces.

 ## CRUD(Create, Read, Update, Delete) Operations